Haunted-Cpp/projeto/readme.md

 | -i <string>         | Input file path (a string without spaces) |

 List of optional arguments that ensure the behaviour desired by the user.
-If not specified otherwise, the default value is used.
+If not specified otherwise, the default value will be used.

 | Flag                  | Description                                                 | Default                       |
 |-----------------------|-------------------------------------------------------------|-------------------------------|